FestCat/festival-ca/README.md

 ## Terms and Conditions
-All the code and linguistic resources are provided under the  LGPL license (see the COPYRIGHT and LICENSE files).
+For updated details on the copyright and license terms, please see the COPYRIGHT and LICENSE-*.txt files.

 ## Requirements